swimos/matrixOne/README.md

         2. Sensor Data Gauges: http://[device ip]:9001/**gauges.html**
         3. WebGL Demo: http://[device ip]:9001/**index.html**
         4. more to come....
-2. LayoutEditor is accessed at http://[device ip]:9001/**editor.html**
-    * ***Layout Editor is early alpha and will be removed soon.***
-3. The Web UI can also be served by NodeJS instead of Swim, however we use Swim in this example to keep things simple.
+2. The Web UI can also be served by NodeJS instead of Swim, however we use Swim in this example to keep things simple.
-4. The Swim Javascript Library and UI Components are all vanilla JS with no 3rd party requirements.
+3. The Swim Javascript Library and UI Components are all vanilla JS with no 3rd party requirements.
 This makes it easy to integrate into existing code bases and use in the way that works best for your project or environment.

 ## More Useful Documentation